 Avoid Carrying a Balance

-Furthermore, before only paying the minimum, it’s a good idea to check the terms and conditions to ensure that the promotion still applies for those who carry a balance.
+Furthermore, before only paying the minimum, it’s a good idea to check the terms and conditions, which will tell you specifics of how a credit card works.
+That way, you can ensure the promotion still applies for those who carry a balance.

 Think Before Canceling a Card After an Offer Expires

 With so many attractive credit card offers on the market, it might seem like a good idea to open and close accounts in order to keep claiming new promotions.
-This may not be the best strategy for those concerned about their credit score.
+However, this may not be the best strategy for those concerned about their credit score.

-For starters, each new credit card application results in a hard inquiry to check the credit score.
-Each time a lender conducts such a check, it results in a slight reduction in credit score—which can last up to a year (and remains on one’s credit report for up to two years).
+For starters, each new credit card application results in a hard inquiry to check the applicant’s credit score.
+Each time a lender conducts such a check, it results in a slight reduction in credit score — which can last up to a year (and will remain on one’s credit report for up to two years).
 Applying for many cards to claim multiple offers can add up.

 1See Rewards Details at SoFi.com/card/rewards.